ahmhekal/AsuMathLabG20/README.rst

 | 2.Open the terminal in the directory of the project
 | 3.Type "make" in the terminal and enter it
 | 4.User can type the input manually or using a ready .m file
-|   **in case of typing inputs manually ,user should type "::./matrix "in the terminal then type the matrices he wants.
+|   **  in case of typing inputs manually ,user should type "./matrix "in the terminal then type the matrices he wants.
-|   **in case of using a ready .m file  ,user should type "./matrix <filename.m>" in the terminal then waits for results.
+|   **  in case of using a ready .m file  ,user should type "./matrix <filename.m>" in the terminal then waits for results.